 What do you see as the benefits in having a diverse team?

 I think with a diverse team comes a better balance.
 It gives a diversity of ideas because people have different viewpoints based on their varied backgrounds.
 It is important for organisations to strive for that balance, not just in terms of gender but in other aspects as well.
 Being able to embrace those differences would give a much richer experience at work and lead to a stronger and more sustainable outcome.

 And it’s especially important in the change management space.
 For one, I consciously make sure that I have diversity when I put a team together for a project.
 I like to have a mix of people from different walks of life.
 For me, finding someone who is thoughtful and bright would be more important, while education and experiences would come second to that.

 What advice would you give to leaders in trying to create a more diverse and inclusive environment?

 A lot of organisations talk a good game, both with the media and their staff, but they don’t always walk the talk.
-Therefore, it is important to be authentic and action what you say, so that it gets embedded in the culture and ultimately helps create a sustainable change.Posted over 2 years ago
+Therefore, it is important to be authentic and action what you say, so that it gets embedded in the culture and ultimately helps create a sustainable change.Posted almost 4 years ago